 Although this may be the first time you’re using it, Snapchat is one of the most popular social networking platforms on mobile devices.
 Snapchat’s major differentiating factor is that photos or videos are sent out as what they call “Snaps” to either users you select or you can post them as stories so others can see what you’ve been up to.

 However, one thing about the Snapchat is that if you’ve been a user of Facebook, Twitter, or Instagram, Snapchat’s interface isn’t the easiest to figure out.
-There are very few instructions in the app on how to use it, which makes it difficult to do simple things like upload a picture or [...]
+There are very few instructions in the app on how to use it, which makes it difficult to do simple things like upload a [...]

 If you own a modern Android smartphone, have Allo Messenger, or a Google Home device, one of the most awesome features about it is its ability to respond to voice commands by simply saying “OK Google”.
 While initially OK Google voice commands felt a bit gimmicky rather than useful, numerous rounds of improvements along with improved voice recognition have made it very useful for doing simple things like calling someone while driving or sending a quick text message from across the room.

 Unfortunately, Google doesn’t provide a full list of OK Google commands, but we’ve gone ahead and compiled a list of the most useful OK Google commands [...]

 China has always had a stringent policy of internet censorship ever since the rise of the internet in the country.
 Known as the “Great Firewall”, China blocks access to online services that it deems to be against the interest of the state.
 These services include popular sites such as Gmail, Facebook, Twitter, Wikipedia, and more.
 However, despite the country’s censorship policies, tech savvy individuals could still easily get around the “Great Firewall” by simply using a VPN service.